rctcwyvrn/CTF-Writeups/cryptopals/README.md

 Challenge 38: This one was weird, just a brute force attack using common words

-Challenge 39: Use Crypto.Util.number to generate primes and do invmod
+Challenge 39: Use Crypto.Util.number to generate primes and to do invmod

 Challenge 40: Mathematical basis of the black magic that is [the chinese remainder theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html).
 Basically what it does is provide a formula for finding an x that satisfies a set of modular equations like